chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_multiphysics.rst

 .. code-block:: text

   subsection boundary conditions cahn hilliard
     set number         = 3
     set time dependent = false
     subsection bc 0
         set id            = 0
         set type          = dirichlet
         subsection phi
             set Function expression = 0
         end
      end
     subsection bc 1
       set id              = 1
       set type            = angle_of_contact
       set angle value     = 90 # The angle is given in degrees (°)
     end
     subsection bc 2
       set id              = 2
       set type            = free_angle
     end
   end

 * ``number``: This is the number of boundary conditions of the problem.

-* ``time dependent`` specifies if a boundary condition is time dependent (``true``) or not (``false``).
+* ``time dependent`` specifies if a boundary condition is time-dependent (``true``) or not (``false``).
 By default, this parameter is set to ``false``.
 It is used to improve the computational efficiency of transient cases in which the boundary conditions do not change.

 * ``id`` is the number associated with the boundary condition.
 By default, Lethe assumes that the id is equivalent to the number of the bc.